Cohen-Or/cohen-or.github.io/posts/rsaa2.md

 \mathbf{w} \geq 0 \quad \text{(Long-only)}
 $$

 To solve this, we can use quadratic programming or other numerical optimization techniques.
-The resulting portfolio weights $\mathbf{w}^*$ are those that maximize the objective function while satisfying the constraints.
-The optimal portfolio is determined by balancing the return and risk objectives, with the risk-aversion parameter $\lambda$ controlling the degree of risk tolerance.
+The resulting portfolio weights $$\mathbf{w}^*$$ are those that maximize the objective function while satisfying the constraints.
+The optimal portfolio is determined by balancing the return and risk objectives, with the risk-aversion parameter $$\lambda$$ controlling the degree of risk tolerance.

 ### Putting the theory into practice
 Markowitz acknowledged the challenge of accurately forecasting the returns of investment assets and recognized the need to incorporate additional methods and judgement in order to successfully implement his framework.
 The concept is brilliant but like with many things in life, the proof is in the pudding.
 More accurate forecasts will enhance our investment performance and vice versa.